How does it help you?

 How does it help Baby?

-Iodine is very important for helping Baby develop him brain and nervous system.
-An iodine deficiency could result in serious neurological or other problems for him, so it’s entirely important that you get enough.
+Iodine is very important for helping Baby develop her brain and nervous system.
+An iodine deficiency could result in serious neurological or other problems for her, so it’s entirely important that you get enough.

 Where do you find it?

 In the United States, most salt is enriched with iodine, and because salt is so prevalent in many foods, iodine deficiencies in America are quite rare.
 For those concerned about their iodine intake, eggs, vegetables, and seafood all contain solid amounts of iodine to help you and baby.

 What’s the recommended dose?

 - 220 mcg per day when you’re pregnant

 - 290 mcg per day when you’re breastfeeding

 Reviewed by Dr. Jamie Lo